mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 <p class="description">A step-by-step migration guide to start using CSS theme variables in your project.</p>

-This is a guide for an existing Material UI project to migrate to CSS theme variables.
-The migration aims to fix the dark mode flickering issue.
+This is a guide that shows how to migrate an existing Material UI project to CSS theme variables.
+This migration offers a solution to a longstanding issue in which a user who prefers dark mode will see a flash of light mode when the page first loads.

-## 1. Use the new provider
+## 1. Add the new provider

 ### Without a custom theme